What is domestic abuse?

 Any situation in which an individual is forced to participate in unwanted, unsafe or degrading sexual activity is sexual abuse.

-Financial abuse
+Online abuse

 Violence or threatening behaviour

-Physically harming you can range from a slap to a black eye, bruises to a broken bone.
-In the most extreme cases it can result in death.
-Physical abuse doesn’t always leave visible marks or scars.
-Over time the violence usually gets worse.
+Physical abuse doesn’t always leave visible marks or scars and over time the violence usually gets worse.
 Threatening behaviour can include the threat of violence to you or other family members, destroying personal items or threats to remove your children.